 How to handle courgette flowers?

-Needless to say it’s even more annoying than the veg (fruit).
-It wilts almost as you watch, it harbours little flies inside and tears on touch.
+It wilts almost as you watch it, it harbours little flies inside and it tears on touch.

 But since the Greeks and Italians swear by fried zucchini flowers so all that faff has to be worth something.

 What do courgette flowers taste like?